Why is Microlearning an Effective Tool for Employee Development?

 There are numerous ways how microlearning is implemented in daily life, unfortunately, a lot of these ways include useless information.
-For example, social media is often used to switch off mind from work, to entertain and relax.
-However, most of the posts and short videos that are on social media vividly sticks in the memory.
+For example, social media is often used to switch off the mind from work, to entertain and relax.
+However, most of the posts and short videos that are on social media vividly stick in the memory.
 If tailored for the work environment, this learning approach can be effective and improve employee development in several ways.

 - To customize the content for microlearning, it has to be revised and, most often, cut shorter to leave only the main points and facts.
 In this way, the mind receives only what is important and is not cluttered with background information.

 - Studying by using small information portions needs less effort from employees than participating in seminars or workshops.